My photography, digital design, and poetry are now available from the following Authorized Production Partners.

 Selected images from my FAA catalog are also available on cards, notebooks, pillows and totebags at their Pixels.com site.

-GearBubble merchandise ranges from mugs to apparel to jewelry.
+GearBubble merchandise ranges from mugs to blankets to jewelry.
 The examples I’ve ordered are quite good.
 Their pricing is a bit lower than the other POD-sites; with a slightly slower delivery and smaller selection of products, styles, and sizes.
+The bulk of my designs on products produced by GB are available to order at The Digital Gryphon at GB.

 Printed Books, eBooks